<selectRandomNumbers/>

 Attribute Example: exclude

-attribute of the <selectRandomNumbers/>
+The type attribute of the <selectRandomNumbers/> component is specified

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.